cashew-olddew/Universal-Transition-Shader/README.md

 `clock_feather` (`float`, hint: `range(0.0, 16.0)`, default `0.0`)

 Controls the amount of feathering or blur applied to the edges of the individual clock sectors.
-A `0.0` value produces sharp, distinct sector edges, while higher values create a smoother transition
+A `0.0` value produces sharp, distinct sector edges, while higher values create a smoother transition.

 ---